Chatham Borough, New Jersey: Local government

 Having adopted several different forms of government since its settlement in 1710, Chatham adopted the newly allowed borough form of New Jersey municipal government during a reincorporation in 1897.
 The borough form of government is now used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
-The borough council is comprised of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
+The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Chatham is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2025, the Mayor is Democrat Thaddeus Kobylarz, whose term of office ends December 31, 2023.
-Members of the borough council are Council President Carolyn Dempsey (D, 2024), Karen Koronkiewicz (D, 2025), Jocelyn Mathiasen (D, 2024), Leonard Resto (D, 2023), Irene Treloar (D, 2025), and Frank Truilo (D, 2023).
+As of 2025, the Mayor is Democrat Carolyn Dempsey, whose term of office ends December 31, 2027.
+Members of the borough council are Council President Jocelyn Mathiasen (D, 2027), Brian Hargrove (D, 2026), Katherine Hay (D, 2027), Karen Koronkiewicz (D, 2025), Justin Strickland (D, 2026) and Irene Treloar (D, 2025).

 Federal, state, and county representation

 The borough is located in the 11th Congressional District and is part of the 21st state legislative district of New Jersey.
-Prior to the 2011 reapportionment following the 2010 Census, the borough had been in the 26th state legislative district.